cmusatyalab/gabriel-protocol/README.md

 and these files must be updated any time `gabriel.proto` is modified.

 You must then run `git pull --recurse-submodules` to ensure that the submodules are updated the the latest version.
-You must run this command before every change you make to files in the submodules.
+If you leave this repository unchanged for a while, you should re-run `git pull --recurse-submodules` before making any changes to a submodule.

 You should use version 3.0 of the protobuf compiler.
 You can find instructions to download a binary of this version of the compiler